Telonof/PitCrew/Docs/English/CLI_Usage.md

 `loc=mods/modFile1`
 The loc is the relative path of your file from the manifest, it will account for both .dat and .fat files of that name if given without an extension, adding .xml means the file is a binary needing to be merged, see more about that [here](Merging_Binaries.md).

-All of this can be edited in a text editor.

 ## Applying Manifest to Game
 In the command line, run `PitCrewCompiler.exe <manifest file>`.
 If the manifest is valid, it will backup your startup.fat/.dat and modify it to apply any files.
 If it's invalid, the program will output why and exit.